ucan-wg/invocation/README.md

 ## 1.3 Promise Pipelining

 [UCAN Promise] extends UCAN Invocation with [distributed promise pipelines].
 Promises are helpful in a wide variety of situations for efficiency and convenience.
-Implementing [UCAN Promise]s is RECOMMENDED.
+Implementing UCAN Promises is RECOMMENDED.

 # 2 Concepts